mhansen/jekyll-blog/_posts/2010-01-19-javascript-optional-parameters.markdown

 }
 {% endhighlight %}

- It's easy to check if a value is 'undefined' and fill it in with a default parameter if it is:
+ It's easy to check if a value is `undefined` and fill it in with a default parameter if it is:

 {% highlight javascript %}